 If you're in architecture, graphic design, or any other field that demands the use of resource-intensive apps, then you'll want to opt for powerful computers with impressive graphic capabilities.
 But if your work primarily involves using an internet browser or data entry, an entry-level computer should work perfectly well.

 How much RAM you need will depend on how resource-heavy the apps you use are and whether you do a lot of multitasking.
 The more apps you run simultaneously, the more RAM you'll want for a smoother experience.

 Consider the size of the machines if you don't have a lot of desk space or want a neat workplace setup.
 You'll also want to consider the pricing of the computers and whether the seller offers discounts on bulk purchases.

 The best business computers: How we test

 To test the best business computers, we first looked at their specifications, like the CPU, graphics, RAM, storage, connectivity, and dimensions.
 We considered the types and sizes of businesses they'd be suitable for and whether the tech configurations were expendable.

-We assessed how well they handled multiple apps simultaneously, how smoothly they ran resource-heavy apps, and how easy the overall setup process was.
+We assessed how well they handled multiple apps simultaneously, how smoothly they ran resource-heavy apps, and how easy the setup process was.

-We evaluated the dimensions and weight of the computers to check whether they take up a lot of desk space and if they're light enough to be moved around easily.
-We also considered whether the computers had dual monitor capabilities, ports to connect to external displays, and swift wireless connectivity.
+We evaluated the dimensions and weight of the computers to check whether they take up a lot of desk space and are light enough to be moved around easily.
+We also considered whether the computers had dual monitor capabilities, ports for external displays and swift wireless connectivity.